kiranbakale/AMI-Readme/docs/environment_prep.md

 A static IP can be generated in GCP as follows:

-- Reserve a static external IP address in your project [as detailed in the GCP docs](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address)
+- Reserve a static external IP address in your project [as detailed in the GCP docs](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address).
-- Use the default options when given a choice
+- Use the default options when given a choice and ensure the IP is **regional**.
-- Ensure IP has unique name
+- Ensure IP has a unique name.

 Once the IP is available take note of it for later.